Nurturing neurodivergent children isn’t about changing them.

 Meet Dr. Emily

-I’ve spent the last 20 years working with neurodivergent children and teens alongside their families and teachers.
+I’ve spent the last 20 years working with neurodivergent children and teens alongside their families and teachers in schools and in clinical practice.
 I’ve walked parents through the process of their child's diagnosis, attended hundreds of IEP meetings, and consulted with K-12 teachers, support staff, and public & private school administrators.

-I help parents and educators shift their mindset to discover how creating a safe relationships, supporting a child’s unique skill development, and nurturing interests fosters emotional resilience that leads to more effective learning.
+I lean on my clinical and personal experience to help parents and educators shift their mindset to discover how creating a safe relationships, supporting a child’s unique skill development, and nurturing interests fosters emotional resilience that leads to more effective learning.